 Some of my photos were really successful, while others did not get the “likes” I believed they would.
 That was the first time I caught myself wanting to delete content that my (few) followers - mainly friends of mine - did not like.

-So in June of 2018, I decided that Instagram was harming the first real effort in my life on being creative and had to be removed from my daily habits.
+So in June of 2018, I decided that Instagram was harming the first real effort in my life on being creative and for this reason it had to be removed from my daily habits.
 As a result, my Instagram account was the first one to delete (after I had deleted all my content).

 This decision had a deep impact on me, so I started wondering what was the actual reason I had a Twitter account.
 I always told myself that I used Twitter in order to get informed about what is happening in the world, but that was a lie.
 The reason I used twitter was in order to tweet, to express my opinion (that nobody should give a fuck about) about everything, being forced from the maximum of the 140 characters to write in a “smartypants” way and get retweets.